Why did you decide to join Mott MacDonald?

 How have you been supported whilst working at Mott MacDonald?

-Support is always available from senior engineers and management from a technical point of view such as on design tasks for instance.
+Support is always available from senior engineers and management from a technical point of view.
 The management of the chartership process also promotes regular engagement with others and supports you through your own development against the key competencies identified by professional organisations.
 Finally, being able to clarify tasks and ask for assistance on any aspect of the project with colleagues around you, even to ask for their opinions or suggestions, allows you to deliver your work better.

 What is your favourite pastime?